Undergraduate RAs

 What expectations do you have for undergraduate RAs?

 All undergraduate RAs are required to attend lab meetings (schedule permitting) and complete research tasks that are assigned to them.
 All RAs who are brought into the lab are required to read and fill out a Research Assistant Contract with their primary mentor in the lab, which is a shared document that outlines all expectations for undergraduate RAs and their role(s) on the assigned research projects.
 RA performance is reviewed at the end of each quarter.
-In return for their contributions, RAs are expected to enroll in PSYC 096L or 197L units to receive course credit for the hours worked in the lab.
+In return for their contributions, RAs enroll in PSYC 096L or 197L units to receive course credit for the hours worked in the lab.

 Can I apply to be an RA if I do not have any prior research experience?